-The United States (US), just over a week ago, asked chipmaker Nvidia to of its cutting-edge artificial intelligence (AI) processors to China.
+The United States (US), just over a week ago, asked chipmaker Nvidia to restrict export of its cutting-edge artificial intelligence (AI) processors to China.

 This is neither the beginning nor possibly the end of what seems to be a US-China tech war or, perhaps, a “chip cold war.”